himanshurajora/Journey-to-Engineering/README.md

 Note that I certainly do not consider myself a perfect person or engineer.
 But this document isn’t about me or from me.
 It’s from the people that I learned from, the people who are great in this industry, the people who put the foundations of engineering from 1000 years B.C. to 21st century.
 I’ll be mentioning their names in the document itself wherever necessary.

 In the first few chapters, you'll not learn about engineering at all.
-You'll be introduced to philosophies that will broaden you vision.Engineering is not only about solving problems, it's about how to solve them.
+You'll be introduced to philosophies that will broaden your vision.
+Engineering is not only about solving problems, it's about how to solve them.
 It is a process of taking a problem, analyzing it, asking questions, gather information, find existing solutions and then think and creating a new one.

 This document will have multiple chapters that will only contain the abstract of what should be done in that step.
 Consider each chapter as a step of learning.
 In each chapter learning resources will be mentioned, and the references and guidance will be there, but one thing won’t, and that is the knowledge itself.
 It must explored, learned, and noted by the individual himself.
 That is the core of this document that the knowledge must only be gathered by the one who wants it because it is not the things that you learn, it is the process.